Where the Dinosaurs Are

 The Royal Tyrrell is a fabulous Paleontology-only museum in Alberta.
 Their website has a virtual tour of their exhibits.

 The American Museum of Natural History has an excellent section on Dinosaurs.
+This is actually a link to the Hall of Saurischians,but there are a lot more ancient creatures to see.
+Just keep exploring!

 The Peabody Museum at Yale University has a great tour of the famous Zallinger mural of the Mesozoic and even some of the Paleozoic.